 Ramirez immediately sent an e-mail to Nathan Jones, who was featured in the story.
 By the time the doctor appointment was over, Jones had responded.
 Ramirez and Jones, project coordinator at the Epilepsy Foundation of Greater Los Angeles, soon became fast friends, sharing stories over coffee and lunch.

 A week later, Ramirez went to the foundation’s office and met with the staff.
 He wrote an e-mail to his family and friends, telling them about his journey and his struggles with epilepsy.
 He also told them the Department of Motor Vehicles was looking into whether he should keep his license.

 “I now feel like a weight has been lifted off my shoulders,” he said.
 “I’m not afraid to come forward, to discuss it.”

 Ramirez realized that he had an opportunity to share his story and to help others.
-He signed up to become a team captain for the foundation's Walk to End Epilepsy
+He signed up to become a team captain for the foundation’s Then he decided to do more.

 When he reached the summit, Ramirez put on a shirt with two simple words: End Epilepsy.

 “Standing on that mountain and being able to put on the End Epilepsy shirt meant more to me than any footstep I took getting up there,” Ramirez said.
 “It meant a lot.
 And I’ll do it again next year and the year after that.”

 Susan Pietsch-Escueta, executive director of the Epilepsy Foundation of Greater Los Angeles, says more people with epilepsy need to come forward.
 She says that sharing stories and information is vital to helping people understand the world’s most common serious brain disorder.